When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • removal of polyps;

-The procedure has only one side effect, which is an unpleasant sensation in the patient's throat and disappears within 1-2 days.
+The procedure has only one by-effect, expressed as an unpleasant sensation in the patient’s throat and passing within 1-2 days.

-The term "biopsy" came into medicine from the Greek language.
-It is formed from two words: "life" and "appearance".
+The term “biopsy” came to medicine from the Greek language.
+It is formed from two words: “life” and “appearance”.

-The method is based on the fact that a tiny piece of tissue is taken from a patient and its cellular composition is carefully examined at high magnification.
-Biopsy differs in the method of sampling and in the accuracy class.
+The method is based on taking a tiny piece of tissue from the patient and carefully examining its cellular composition at high magnification.
+Biopsy differs in the method of collecting material and in the accuracy class.

 In some cases, the material may be needed for histological examination.
-This means that the structure of the tissues of the sample taken will undergo a study.
+This means that the structure of the tissues of the sample taken will be studied.

-In others, for cytological analysis.
-This means that the structure, reproduction and state of the cells of the sample taken will be studied.
+In others - for cytological analysis.
+This means that the structure, reproduction and condition of the cells of the sample taken will be studied.

-The classic biopsy, which has a second name - search biopsy.
-This procedure is carried out in the early stages of the disease, when the location of the tumor cannot yet be detected visually.
+A classic biopsy, which has a second name - exploratory.
+This procedure is performed in the early stages of the disease, when the location of the tumor cannot yet be detected visually.

-Open biopsy, when material for research is taken during a surgical operation.
-This can be the whole neoplasm or some part of it.
+Open biopsy, when material for research is taken during surgery.
+This may be the entire tumor or any part of it.

-Targeted biopsy, which can be performed when a tumor is detected, when the doctor can take material directly from the neoplasm on the border with healthy tissue.
-Targeted biopsy is performed using an endoscope, under ultrasound supervision, under X-ray control, or stereotaxic method.
+A targeted biopsy, which can be performed when a tumor is detected, when the doctor can take material directly from the tumor at the border with healthy tissue.
+A targeted biopsy is performed using an endoscope, under ultrasound supervision, under X-ray control or stereotactic method.

 Types of gastroscopy